 Interdisciplinary and Joint Programs

-Joint M.A.
-Communication and Political Science or International Affairs
+Dual Degree Program: Master of Arts in Communication and Political Science or International Affairs

 Study Politics and Communication.
 Earn Two Degrees.

 In conjunction with the Department of Political Science, the Diederich College of Communication offers a dual degree study program that leads to a Master’s degree in Communication and a Master’s degree in Political Science or International Affairs.